Bobby Mathews: Career

 Mathews was born in 1851, in Baltimore, Maryland, and he played as a teenager with the Maryland club of that city, and he made the team a dangerous one.
 Mathews began his career at the age of 16 for the Marylands of Baltimore (a junior squad) in 1868.
 A year later, he moved to the senior club, and the following year the club declared themselves professional, resulting in the creation of the National Association of Base Ball Players (NAABP).
 On August 19, he made his first ever start in the league against the Orientals of New York, winning 28–15.
 For the 1871 season, he and some other Maryland players signed with the Fort Wayne Kekiongas.
 On May 4, 1871, in Fort Wayne, Indiana, he pitched a shutout in the inaugural game of the National Association of Professional Base Ball Players (NA), the first professional league.

 Over his 16-year career, he had 297 wins, 248 losses, 525 complete games, with a career earned run average of 2.86.
 He had 1,528 strikeouts compared with 532 walks.
 He won 20 games 8 times, including 42 in 1874 with the New York Mutuals of the National Association, and is the only player to win 50 games or to pitch 100 games in each of three major leagues.

-Mathews died in 1898 in Baltimore, at the age of 46, of paresis caused by syphilis, and is interred at New Cathedral Cemetery, also in Baltimore.